mahulchak/svmu/README.md

 # svmu

 svmu is a pipeline to call duplicates from whole genome alignments using MUMmer.
+The program is still under development.
 For issues, comments, and help please contact me at mchakrab@uci.edu.

 Download and compile the programs -